litestar-org/advanced-alchemy/README.md

 #### Litestar

-Advanced Alchemy is the official SQLAlchemy integration for Litsetar.
+Advanced Alchemy is the official SQLAlchemy integration for Litestar.

 In addition to installed with `pip install advanced-alchemy`, it can also be installed installed as a Litestar extra with `pip install litestar[sqlalchemy]`.